tbela99/gzip/docs/cache.md

 ## Max File Size

-The maximum size of a cacheable file
+The maximum size of a cacheable response

 ## Default Cache Retention

-The maximum caching duration for a file
+The maximum lifetime for a cached response

 ## Image